We are looking forward to our summer season beginning this week. Here are some things to know before you arrive:

 PYH has signed up with Amazon smiles.
 When you shop at AmazonSmile, you'll find the exact same prices, vast selection and convenient shopping experience as Amazon.com, with the added benefit that AmazonSmile will donate 0.5% of your eligible purchases to Plymouth Youth Hockey Inc. AmazonSmile is a website operated by Amazon with the same products, prices, and shopping features as Amazon.com.
 Every item available for purchase on www.amazon.com is also available on AmazonSmile (smile.amazon.com) at the same price.
 You will see eligible products marked "Eligible for AmazonSmile donation" on their product detail pages.

 Go into Account Settings and click on Change your Charity

 Choose Plymouth Youth Hockey Inc. as your charitable organization to receive donations.

 We appreciate you taking the time to select Plymouth Youth Hockey Inc. as your charity and also passing this on to your friends and families too.

 Please read the South Shore Conference rule below.
 The league is very serious about the behavior of spectators on rink property.

-When a major incident on ice rink property used by the South Shore Conference involving a parent or spectator is brought to the attention of the South Shore Conference Executive Board by rink officials, ice officials(referee or time keepers), incident reports or other programs, the affected programs will be notified by the South Shore Conference President or designee.
+3. When a major incident on the ice rink property used by the SSC involving a parent or spectator is brought to the attention of the SSC Executive Board by rink officials, ice officials(referee or timekeepers), incident reports or other programs, the affected programs will be notified by the SSC President or designee.